 I’ve been doing consumer news for nearly 30 years.
-While much has changed in the personal finance world during that time, shopping for one financial product — car insurance — has continued to be a pain.
+While much has changed in the personal finance world during that time, shopping for one financial product — car insurance — has remained a pain.

 Today, there are a handful of new companies making the car insurance shopping process faster and easier.
 I recently took one of these — Gabi.com — for a test drive.

 If you’ve tried to shop for car insurance online, you know the drill.
 Getting quotes requires you to input reams of information about yourself and your car.
 When you’ve completed the process, your inbox fills up with come-ons from insurance companies.
 Even worse, you often start getting phone calls from insurance salesmen!